 Domain Name System Security Extensions (DNSSEC)

-To confirm DNSSEC is deployed and configured properly at each zone and sub-zones for your fTLD Domain, you can use these tools:
+To confirm DNSSEC is deployed and configured properly at each zone and sub-zones for your fTLD Domain, you can use this tool:

 To evaluate the configuration of your Domain-based Message Authentication, Reporting & Conformance (DMARC) record published for your fTLD Domain, you can use this tool: